luanshixia/AutoCADCodePack/README.md

 View [Test.cs](https://github.com/luanshixia/AutoCADCodePack/blob/master/AutoCADCommands/Test.cs) for API usage examples.

+Don't forget to star us!
 If you think this library is helpful, please tell others to have a try too.
 We can't wait to hear all your feedbacks.

 ## Modules